 Taking a blood sample with a needle carries risks that include bleeding, infection, bruising, or feeling dizzy.
 When the needle pricks your arm, you may feel a slight stinging sensation or pain.
 Afterward, the site may be slightly sore.

 What might affect my test results?

-Some medications may affect your test results.
-Be sure your doctor knows about treatments you are receiving, medications you are taking, or recent illnesses you've had.
+Some medicines may affect your test results.
+Be sure your healthcare provider knows about treatments you are getting, medicines you are taking, or recent illnesses you've had.

 How do I get ready for this test?

 A blood test rarely requires any preparation.
-You can probably eat, drink, and take your medication as usual, but check with your doctor to be sure.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+You can probably eat, drink, and take your medicine as usual, but check with your healthcare provider to be sure.
+Be sure your provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.